Saying Goodbye to Alan Fowler

-I’d like to tell about an exceptional man I have come to know as both a trusted colleague and dear friend.
+I’d like to tell you about an exceptional man I have come to know as both a trusted colleague and a dear friend.
 His name is Alan Fowler.

 Alan just completed his final day working for Caesars Interactive Entertainment (and the WSOP).
 He’s officially been a part of the WSOP ever since 2006.
 Alan recently became a proud father.
 He’s moving his family to Atlanta where he plans to start a new life.

 To say we will all miss Alan would be a gross understatement.